Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/readme.md

-## Freenove Ultimate Starter Kit for Raspberry Pi
+## Freenove RFID Starter Kit for Raspberry Pi

 > A kit for learnning Raspberry Pi with C, Python and Java code.